Mexassi/pitboss/README.md

     '_': 'underscore'   // require underscore the traditional way }
 }, function callback (err, result) {
-  // result is synchronous "return" of the last line in your untrusted code, here "a = !true", so false console.log('Result is:', result); // prints "Result is: false" sandbox.kill(); // don't forget to kill the sandbox, if you don't need it anymore });
+  // result is synchronous "return" of the last line in your untrusted code, here "a = !true", so false, plus the sandbox context holding the variables console.log('Result is:', result); // prints "Result is: { result: false, sandbox: { foo: 'bar', key: 'value' } }" sandbox.kill(); // don't forget to kill the sandbox, if you don't need it anymore });